jcvdav/ReserveEffect/README.md

-# Effectiveness of community-based TURF-reserves in small-scale fisheries
+# Effectiveness of community-based TURF-reserves in Mexican small-scale fisheries

 This repository contains the data and code for:

-Villaseñor-Derbez, J.C., Aceves-Bueno E., Fulton, S., Suarez-Castillo, A., HernándezVelasco, A., Torre, J., Micheli, F. (*in review*).
-Effectiveness of community-based TURF-reserves in small-scale fisheries.
+Villaseñor-Derbez, J.C., Aceves-Bueno E., Fulton, S., Suarez-Castillo, A., HernándezVelasco, A., Torre, J., Micheli, F. (in review).
+Effectiveness of community-based TURF-reserves in Mexican small-scale fisheries.

 The packrat folder should include all the relevant R packages to reproduce the analyses and results presented in this paper.
-The manuscript, written in Rmd, can be found under the `docs/` folder.
+The manuscript, written in Rmd, can be found under the docs/ folder.

+## Contents

+The repository contains five key directories:

+- `raw_data`: Contains the original, raw data from COBI monitorign program or spatial information for maps and TURFs.
+These data have not been manipulated directly by us.
+- `data`: The data folder contains transformed and processed data.
+- `scripts`: This folder contains processing and analysis scripts.
+Essentially, a processing script reads data from `raw_data`, does something to it, and exports it to `data`.
+(For example [data_cleaning_logbook.Rmd](/scripts/data_cleaning_logbook.Rmd)).
+- `docs`: Contains the `*.Rmd`, `*.tex` files, bibliography, and `*.pdf` of the manuscript.

 ## Repository structure